defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

   - anything else NOT zarfable?

 - ? -- find a way to notify user that runonce.service has completed successfully... or not?
 MotD?
 Something else?

+- ? -- find a way to build sparse modified iso / usb.img file (currently hard-coded to 16GB)